haquefardeen/awesome-dot/README.md

 - [Parity Signer](https://www.parity.io/technologies/signer/)- Turn your smartphone into a hardware wallet.
 - [Fractapp](https://www.fractapp.com/)- The most simple Polkadot wallet for DeFi and crypto.
 - [Talisman](https://app.talisman.xyz/)- A wallet for Polkadot and Kusama.
-- [Multix](https://multix.chainsafe.io/?network=kusama)-A simple interface to manage complex multisigs
+- [Multix](https://multix.chainsafe.io/?network=kusama)-A simple interface to manage complex multi sigs
+- [Polkagate](https://polkagate.xyz/)- An easy to use extension for Polkadot ecosystem.